Emory-CBIS/MultiView.LOCUS/README.md

 ```

 #### Arguments
-- Y: A list of length K (number of views), where each element is an 𝑛×𝑝 matrix of group-level brain connectivity data for a view.
+- Y: A list of length K (number of views), where each element is an $n\times p$ matrix of group-level brain connectivity data for a view.
 Each row corresponds to a subject, and each column corresponds to an edge in the connectivity network.
-To construct each matrix in Y from subject-level adjacency matrices (size V×V), use the Ltrans() function to vectorize the upper-triangular elements (excluding the diagonal).
+To construct each matrix in \bm{Y} from subject-level adjacency matrices (size V×V), use the Ltrans() function to vectorize the upper-triangular elements (excluding the diagonal).

 - q: A vector of integers of length K. Specifies the number of view-specific connectivity traits to extract for each view.